Gurpartap/statemachine-go/Readme.md

 its current state, reduces the amount of boilerplate and duct-taping you have to introduce to your code.

-`package statemachine` provides a feature complete implementation of finite-state machines in Go.
+StateMachine package provides a feature complete implementation of finite-state machines in Go.

 __What Is A Finite-State Machine Even?__